programmador/notesman/readme.md

    it includes one but it's not used in the project anyway.
 2. Routes should be daclared in a separate config file.
 There's a lib for FastRoute at Github for implementing that.
 Though it has scarce documentation

+#### Templates
+JS and CSS assets should be apart from twig templates code